wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 ![sf-tallest-648x558-65050](https://user-images.githubusercontent.com/300046/43551978-2ffdeb20-95a6-11e8-92c3-c919dee9811b.jpg)

-<a target="_blank" href="https://www.salesforce.com/blog/2018/07/dreampitch-startup-ultimate-elevator-pitch?d=cta-body-promo-111">Dreampitches</a> are done riding up its 61 stories.
+In other words, Salesforce "towers above" <a target="_blank" href="https://employbl.com/">other tech companies in San Francisco</a>. <a target="_blank" href="https://www.salesforce.com/blog/2018/07/dreampitch-startup-ultimate-elevator-pitch?d=cta-body-promo-111">Dreampitches</a> are done riding up its 61 stories.

 It's built on top of former landfill in an earthquake-prone area.
 And it's certified LEED Platinum -- the highest rating in the US. <a target="_blank" href="https://www.youtube.com/watch?v=DqOWyL5S1UE">Click this picture to see a video of the lobby's amazing wall-to-wall video wall:<br />